-Of course you’ve heard of the saying: where there is a will, there is a way.
+Of course, you’ve heard of the saying: where there is a will, there is a way.
 As cliché as it sounds, the reality is: nothing will change unless you decide to take action.
 It all starts within you: if you want to be active, you will be active and nothing will stop you in sha Allah.
+The same is true with Barakah.
+Place your will in line with Allah’s and you will succeed.
 Just take the decision not to surrender to your desires, make du’aa to Allah to help you stick to your decision and watch how everything will go as you wish and even better, in sha Allah!

 2) Do not neglect your salah

 Whatever happens, even if you pray it with wavering concentration, do not stop praying; especially salatul Fajr and Isha.
 Abu Hurairah reported that the Messenger of Allah said:

 “No prayer is more burdensome to the hypocrites than the Fajr (dawn) prayer and the ‘Isha’ (night) prayer; and if they knew their merits, they would come to them even if they had to crawl to do so.”
 [Bukhari and Muslim]

 Nobody wants to be like those described as hypocrites.
 Remember, you are good and you’re just trying to get back to what you used to be.
 It’s alright to take a break from other productive activities once in a while to renew your enthusiasm, but take care to guard your compulsory obligations.
 Never let them slip!

 And don’t replace opportunities for Barakah with hustle!

 3) Open the Qur’an and see what Allah wants to tell you

 The Qur’an is the nourishment of every person’s soul, the light of the heart and guidance to the straight path.

 “Indeed, this Qur’an guides to that which is most suitable.”
 [Qur’an: Chapter 17, Verse 9]